-1. Only bottled water may be used in the preparation of food.

-- 2. Bottled water may be used for cleaning and sanitizing under the following guidelines: a. - All food contact surfaces must be washed and sanitized: - i. after each use. - when you begin working with another type of food ii. - any time the tools and items you have been working with may have been iii. contaminated. - at four-hour intervals if the items are in constant use. iv. - Mild alkaline detergents may be used to remove freshly soiled equipment and utensils. b. - Food contact surfaces must be cleaned and rinsed before they can be effectively sanitized. c.
+- 1. Only bottled water may be used in the preparation of food. - 2.
+Bottled water may be used for cleaning and sanitizing under the following guidelines: - a.
+All food contact surfaces must be washed and sanitized: - i. after each use. - ii. when you begin working with another type of food - iii. any time the tools and items you have been working with may have been contaminated. - iv. at four-hour intervals if the items are in constant use. - b.
+Mild alkaline detergents may be used to remove freshly soiled equipment and utensils. - c.
+Food contact surfaces must be cleaned and rinsed before they can be effectively sanitized.
 (Chemical sanitizers are most effective at temperatures of 75-100 degrees F. Solutions at the lower ranges last longer). - 3.
-Manual cleaning and sanitizing procedures.
+Manual cleaning and sanitizing procedures:

 Set up a three-compartment sink.
-All sinks should have thermometers. (a) Flush, scrape or soak items before washing. (b) Wash items in a detergent solution at least 110 degrees F. (c) Rinse in a second compartment of clear water at 120 degrees F. (d) Sanitize in the third compartment by submerging items in hot water at 170 degrees \vec{F} or a chemical sanitizing solution at least 75 degrees F or follow the manufacturer's instructions. (e) Air dry all items. - The preceding temperatures and procedures must be used as well for all clean-in-place 4. equipment.
-The Board will consider for approval any proposed procedure which will have the same results as those specified. - Businesses having private wells who are licensed by the Town of Truro and serving food to the 5. public must comply with the following water sampling schedule:
+All sinks should have thermometers. (a) Flush, scrape or soak items before washing. (b) Wash items in a detergent solution at least 110 degrees F. (c) Rinse in a second compartment of clear water at 120 degrees F. (d) Sanitize in the third compartment by submerging items in hot water at 170 degrees F or a chemical sanitizing solution at least 75 degrees F., or follow the manufacturer's instructions. (e) Air dry all items.

+- 4. The preceding temperatures and procedures must be used as well for all clean-in-place equipment.
+The Board will consider for approval any proposed procedure which will have the same results as those specified. - 5.
+Businesses having private wells who are licensed by the Town of Truro and serving food to the public must comply with the following water sampling schedule:

-January 1 - March 31 April 1- June 30 July 1 - September 30 October 1 - December 31
+January 1 - March 31 Routine\ April 1 - June 30 Routine\

+July 1 - September 30 Routine and VOC\\

+October 1 - December 31 Routine\